Debiasing Central Fixation Confounds Reveals a Peripheral "Sweet Spot" for Human-like Scanpaths in Hard-Attention Vision: Method

 \subsection{Gaze-CIFAR-10}

 We use the Gaze-CIFAR-10 dataset, which provides human fixation sequences collected during CIFAR-10 image recognition.
-We evaluate on the test split ($N=9{,}116$ images), using the same 12 steps of fixation as the model's glimpse steps.
+We evaluate on the test split ($N=9{,}116$ images).
+We use 12 fixation steps for both human and model scanpaths so that all metrics compare trajectories under the same temporal budget.